tsuACM/truman_acm_website/_pages/events.markdown

 ### Codeathon

-ACM will be hosting a college-wide Codeathon this October 14th - 28th!
+ACM is hosting a college-wide Codeathon from October 14th - 28th!
 All skill levels and majors are welcome.
 Check out the [Codeathon][HT] page for more information.

 <br/>